This post review the autumn/winter 2020/21 fashion with special focus on the suitability for women over 40.

 Disclosure: This post has affiliate links.

+Plaid shirts and dresses come in a new cut.
 Personally, I prefer the straight classic sleeves and a fitted cut for plaid shirts.
-In my opinion, puffy sleeves in plaid or plaid with ruffles are the best candidates to become the entertainment of a future family reunion.
+In my opinion, puffy sleeves in plaid or plaid with ruffles are the best candidates to become the entertainment of as a fashion victim at a future family reunion.
 Just imaging how embarrassed the wearer will be when the future kids find photos of her in this trend when browsing albums of past family reunions on the computer. 😉